nuclearkittens/tsoha-grocery-list/README.md

 Super simple, right?
 Not to worry, if time is kind some of the following could be included:
 + The user can share a shopping list
-+ The user can add recipes (a least manually) from which the ingredients are imported to a shopping list
++ The user can add recipes (at least manually) from which the ingredients are imported to a shopping list
 + The user can delete their account
 + Unit of measurement conversion

 Known issues (*update 18/06/23*):
 + It ugly ':D' I will focus on the layout/CSS/making the application look nice after all the main functionalities are done
++ When creating a new list, pressing `return` submits the last (can only use `tab` to navigate between fields)

 For my own convenience, I have created a [spreadsheet](https://docs.google.com/spreadsheets/d/17Hk51ZoDV1AqUWWAYf6MvK6ZVflhoNZ81wzrthbtHzs/) to track the project progress.
 It includes a roadmap/backlog of sorts, checklists for deadlines, and I will probably use it for general planning/time keeping as well.